RobinQu/koa-cache/README.md

 }), function*() {
   this.body = "private!";

-  // should use with cacheKey
+  // can be used with cacheKey
   this.cacheKey(this.session.user.name);
 });
 ```